MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 The **IRegionMemberLifetime** interface defines a single read-only property, **KeepAlive**.
 If this property returns **false**, the view is removed from the region when it is deactivated.
 Because the region no longer has a reference to the view, it then becomes eligible for garbage collection (unless some other component in your application maintains a reference to it).
 You can implement this interface on your view or your view model classes.
 Although the **IRegionMemberLifetime** interface is primarily intended to allow you to manage the lifetime of views within regions during activation and deactivation, the **KeepAlive** property is also considered during navigation after the new view is activated in the target region.

+> [!NOTE]
-**Note:** Regions that can display multiple views, such as those that use an **ItemsControl** or a **TabControl**, will display both non-active and active views.
+> Regions that can display multiple views, such as those that use an **ItemsControl** or a **TabControl**, will display both non-active and active views.
 Removal of a non-active view from these types of regions will result in the view being removed from the UI.

 ### Passing Parameters During Navigation